bagisto/bagisto-docs/api_invoice_shipment.md

 [edit on github](https://github.com/bagisto/bagisto-docs/blob/master/api_invoice_shipment.md){:class="edit-github" target="_blank"}

 ## 1. Get All Shipments Of All Orders:
 You can get all the shipments of the Bagisto Store.
-To get the shipments of the store, the customer must be logged into the Bagisto Store.
+To get the shipments of the store, the customer must be logged in to the Bagisto Store.
 You can achieve this job by using **`shipments`** API call resource.
 Currently, this **`shipments`** resource is helpful for both admin user and customer too.

 > *http(s)://example.com/public/api/shipments*